District Bond Information for 2018-2019 School Year

 3. Help more CMS employees earn a living wage.

 Fifty-nine percent of CMS employees earn less than an annual living wage in our area for a family of four (two adults, two children).
 Eighty-three percent reside and pay taxes in Mecklenburg County.
-The sales tax increase could provide a sustainable revenue source to fund raises and help CMS employees better support their families.
+The sales tax increase could provide a sustainable revenue source to fund, raises and helps CMS employees better support their families.